pepstock-org/Charba-Wiki/docs/axes/Radial.md

 chart.getOptions().setAxes(axis);
 ```

-The axis has configuration properties for [ticks](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/configuration/RadialLinearTick.html), [angle lines](FIXME) (line that appear in a radar chart outward from the center), [pointLabels](FIXME) (labels around the edge in a radar chart):
+The axis has configuration properties for [ticks](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/configuration/RadialLinearTick.html), [angle lines](AngleLines) (line that appear in a radar chart outward from the center), [point labels](PointLabels) (labels around the edge in a radar chart):

 ## Options